BDC Hamburger Icon

 • Cash balance at the end of the period = Net change in cash balance + cash balance at the start of the period

-Cash flow statements should always include changes in AR during each accounting period.
+• AR: Cash flow statements should always include changes in AR during each accounting period.
 A decrease in AR indicates an increase in cash from customers who have paid off their accounts.
-This results in increased net earnings.
+This results in an increase in cash flow.
 However, an increase in AR should be deducted from net earnings because it is not an increase in cash.

-An increase in inventory should be reflected as a deduction from net earnings because it indicates money your company has spent (if it was paid in cash).
-Inventory purchased using credit would be reflected on your balance sheet as an increase in AP, with the increased amount added to net earnings each year.
+• Inventory value: An increase in inventory should be reflected as a deduction from net earnings because it indicates money your company has spent (if it was paid in cash).
+Inventory purchased on credit would be reflected on the balance sheet as an increase in AP, with the amount added back to net earnings in the cash flow statement.

 Risks of relying only on a cash flow statement

-Differences between cash flow statement, income statement and balance sheet
+Differences between cash flow statements, income statements and balance sheets

-A cash flow statement, as its name implies, shows how and when cash flows into and out of your business.
-How much cash you have on hand determines when you can invest or pay bills and whether you need to focus on bringing in more revenue.
+• Cash flow statements: Cash flow statements show how and when cash flows into and out of a business.
+The amount of cash you have on hand determines your ability to invest, pay bills and assess whether you need to focus on generating additional revenue.

-The purpose of an income statement is to show how much profit the company has made (or lost) in a particular period of time.
-It includes AR on the income side even if that money has not yet been collected and AP on the expense side even if it hasn’t yet been paid.
-In addition, the income statement includes depreciation expense, which is not an actual cash expense but rather a portion of the original cost of an investment.
-These include equipment that is deducted as the asset becomes older and less useful.
+• Income statement: Income statements reveal a company’s profit (or loss) in a given period.
+They include AR on the income side, even if that money has not yet been collected and AP on the expense side, even if it hasn’t yet been paid.
+The income statement also includes depreciation expense, which is not an actual cash expense but rather a portion of the original cost of a business asset, such as equipment, that is deducted over time as it becomes older and less valuable.

-Balance statements show the company’s financial position in terms of how much value it has.
-Value is determined by the value of its assets minus how much it owes (its liabilities).
-The result, or value of the company, is the shareholders’ equity.
-Cash on hand and AR are counted among the assets and AP are one of the liabilities.
-Other assets include real estate, vehicles and equipment that are already paid for and thus do not have an associated ongoing cash payment.
+• Balance sheets: Balance sheets show the company’s financial position by representing its overall value.
+Value is determined by subtracting liabilities (what the company owes) from assets (what the company owns).
+The result or value of the company is the shareholders’ equity.
+Cash on hand and AR are counted among the assets, while AP is one of the liabilities.
+Other assets include real estate, vehicles and equipment that are already paid for and, therefore, do not have an associated ongoing cash payment.

 Cash flow statement example (direct method)

-See below for an example of a cash flow statement done with the direct method.
+Here’s an example of a cash flow statement created with the direct method:

 Cash flow statements FAQs

-A cash flow statement shows the incoming and outgoing cash expenditures that have already happened during a specific period.
-A cash flow forecast is a month-to-month projection showing anticipated cash flow over a period of a year.
-Typically, it is used for startups as one of the pro forma financial statements included in their business plan.
+A cash flow statement shows the incoming and outgoing cash expenditures that have already occurred during a specific period.
+In contrast, a cash flow forecast is a month-to-month projection showing anticipated cash flow over a year.
+Startups typically use this forecast as part of the pro forma financial statements included in their business plan to help anticipate future cash needs.

-The cash flow statement would usually be prepared by either the chief financial officer, comptroller, accountant or bookkeeper of a business.
-In a startup, it might be prepared by an outside accountant or by the founder.
+The cash flow statement is usually prepared by a business's chief financial officer, controller, accountant or bookkeeper.
+In a startup, it might be prepared by an outside CPA or by the founder.

-The United States Securities and Exchange Commission publishes many helpful guides, such as the Beginner’s Guide to Financial Statement.
-If you’ve never read a balance sheet or put together a profit and loss statement, it will give you the background you need.
+The United States Securities and Exchange Commission publishes many helpful guides, such as the Beginner's Guide to Financial Statement.
+If you've never read a balance sheet or put together a P&L statement, this guide will give you the background you need.

 Did you find this content helpful?